Trade Gold Trading

-XAUUSD Leverage and Margin Trading Explanation & Examples
+XAUUSD Leverage and Margin Trading Explanation and Examples

-Free margin: The amount of money in your account which you can use to open new trade positions.
-This is the amount of money in your account that has't yet been leveraged because you haven't yet opened a transaction with this money - this margin is also very important for you as a trader or investor because it enables you to continue holding your open trades as will be illustrated below.
+Free margin: The amount of money on your account which you can use to open new trade positions.
+This is the amount of money on your account that hasn't yet been leveraged because you have not yet opened a transaction with this money - this margin is also very important for you as a trader or investor because it facilitates you to continue holding your open trades as will be shown below.

-If the set leverage ratio is 100:1, it means you can borrow upto $100 for every one dollar you have but you do not have to borrow all the $100 for every $1 you've you can decide to borrow 50:1 or 20:1.
-In this case even though the leverage ratio set 100:1 your used leverage will be the 50:1 or 20:1 which you have borrowed to make a transaction.
+If the set leverage is 100:1, it means you can borrow up to $100 for every $1 you have, but you don't have to borrow the full $100 for every $1: you can choose to borrow at 50:1 or 20:1.
+In this case, even if the leverage is set at 100:1, your actual trading leverage will be the 50:1 or 20:1 you borrowed to make a trade.

 Example: